Ukraine shrugged off predictions of war. Now it’s a mad dash to leave.

 Moroccan university students Ayman Elharchi, 21, and Hamza Mrita, 19, arrived in Kyiv early Thursday morning from Kharkiv.
 They hoped to continue on to Lviv, where they thought they might be safer from Russian aggression.
 But with very few tickets available and a mad rush at local stations, the pair was unsure how to depart Kyiv.

-They said there willing to take “any option” to leave the city and head west.
+They said they’re willing to take “any option” to leave the city and head west.
 “Of course, our parents are very worried,” Mrita said.

 “If leaving is best for security, then we leave,” he added.
 “If staying is better, security is the priority.
 Security is wherever there’s no war.”